Designing for adoption through immersion when information fails to convert

 Earning the aha moment before the first real call

-The solution was to replace the empty state first experience with three interactive cards — sample data that puts users inside the product's core workflows before anything real comes in.
+The solution was to replace the empty state first experience with three interactive cards with sample data that puts users inside the product's core workflows before anything real comes in.

 What launch will tell us